 But first, let’s take a look at some of the most intriguing figures:

-Top 10 Current Consumer Spending Statistics
+Top 10 Facts and Consumer Spending Statistics for 2021

 - The average American spends $1,497 each month on non-essentials.